AkanshDivker/Simple-ECS/README.md

 ### Hierarchy

 The project hierarchy contains some simple standard components.
 A directional light, canvas, and the camera being the most standard.
 In addition, we have an empty game object that contains our `SystemManager` script.
-The PlayerBall and ScoreBox prefabs are added in as prototypes.
-They only contain a `RenderMesh` component.
+The prototypes for the scene are added and placed under the empty Prototypes GameObject for organization.

 ![](https://i.imgur.com/qowOlft.png)